Topics

 What is pemphigus?

-Pemphigus is classified as an autoimmune disease, meaning the body’s immune system identifies the body as a foreign object, implementing defense mechanisms to protect yourself against… yourself.
+Pemphigus is classified as an autoimmune disease, meaning the body’s immune system identifies the body as a foreign object, implementing defense mechanisms to protect itself.
 Other common types of autoimmune disease are IBS and polyarthritis.
-Dogs with a robust immune system are less likely to suffer from skin conditions and other autoimmune diseases.
+Pemphigus is not contagious, however, you should not breed from a dog that suffers from it, as the genetic underpinnings are yet to be understood.

 Risk factors